 Robert L. Blank

 Rob Blank is a Board Certified Civil Trial Lawyer concentrating his practice in the defense of product liability and casualty cases.
-Rob defends automobile manufacturers, industrial equipment manufacturers, power tool manufacturers and beverage companies against claims of alleged product defect resulting in catastrophic injury and/or wrongful death.
+Rob defends automobile manufacturers, industrial equipment manufacturers, power tool manufacturers, commercial food equipment manufacturers and beverage companies against claims of alleged product defect resulting in catastrophic injury and/or wrongful death.
 He also defends theme parks, water parks, trucking companies, beverage companies, retailers and other businesses against various tort claims.

 Rob is the Administrative Partner of the Tampa office.
 He was selected as an “Attorney to Watch” in 2012 by Attorney at Law Magazine, and is recognized consistently in Florida Super Lawyers, Florida Legal Elite and Best Lawyers in America in the area of personal injury defense.
+Rob is also member of the invitation only Federation of Defense & Corporate Counsel (FDCC).

 Attorney Rob Blank and his team of the firm’s Tampa office obtained a defense verdict in Marion County Circuit Court in Karen Archer v.
 Danny Evans and Three Rivers Xpress, Inc. In a rear-end collision truck accident, where negligence and entitlement to punitive damages was not disputed, Plaintiff asked the jury to award $3.2 million in damages.
 Plaintiff underwent two shoulder surgeries, neck injections and a recommendation for a future shoulder replacement surgery.
 The jury returned a verdict in Defendant’s favor on March 26, 2019.